-Type of Accounts Total Number of Accounts Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance-Based Fee Total Assets of Accounts Subject to a Performance-Based Fee Registered Investment Companies 89 \$6,927 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 0 \$0 0 \$0
+Total Number of Total Assets of Accounts Subject to a Total Assets of Total Number Accounts (in Performance-Based Accounts Subject to a Type of Accounts of Accounts millions) Fee Performance-Based Fee Registered Investment Companies 100 \$15,528 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 0 \$0 0 \$0

 Portfolio Manager Fund Ownership.
 The Funds are required to show the dollar range of each portfolio manager's "beneficial ownership" of Shares as of the end of the most recently completed fiscal year.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the 1934 Act.
-As of December 31, 2023, no Shares of the Funds were owned by the portfolio managers.
+As of December 31, 2024, Mr. Venuto beneficially owned Shares of each Fund in the range of \$1-\$10,000 and Mr. Ragauss did not own shares of the Funds.

 Portfolio Manager Compensation.
-Mr. Venuto is compensated by the Adviser with a base salary and a profit sharing plan.
-He is not directly compensated for his work with respect to the Funds.
-Mr. Venuto is an equity owner of the Adviser and therefore benefits indirectly from the revenue generated from the Funds' Advisory Agreement with the Adviser.
-Mr. Ragauss is compensated by the Adviser with a fixed salary and discretionary bonus based on the financial performance and profitability of the Adviser and not based on the performance of the Funds.
+Each of Mr. Venuto and Mr. Ragauss is compensated by the Adviser with a base salary and discretionary bonus based on the financial performance and profitability of the Adviser and not based on the performance of the Funds.
+Each of Mr. Venuto and Mr. Ragauss is an equity owner of the Adviser, and therefore may benefit indirectly from the revenue generated by the Funds' Advisory Agreement with the Adviser.